Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 A Necessary Caveat

 The above position assumes that the revelation of God to the People of Israel from atop Mt.
 Sinai was a literal, historical event that led to the Jewish people accepting the Torah as the word of God and committing to live according to its dictates.
-That is the minimal assumption for this position to get off the ground.
+That is the minimal assumption for this position to work.
 If one is prepared to make that assumption (as even many non-Orthodox scholars are), then one can follow the above logic to understand Judaism as to how God wants humanity to live.
-Other religions simply do not get off the ground if the Torah can properly be understood as reflecting the Divine will.
+If the Torah can properly be understood as reflecting the Divine will, other religions simply cannot compete.

 Steven Gotlib is Director of Glebe Shul: The Capital Jewish Experience and Interim Rabbi at the Young Israel of Ottawa.